Safety Practices During Production

 BRENT’S RULE

-As a result of that effort, IA Local 600, International Photographers Guild, The International Alliance of Theatrical and Stage Employees (IATSE), the Directors Guild of America (DGA), and the Screen Actors Guild (SAG) have joined together to promote BRENT’S RULE, which would limit the hours worked on motion picture sets.
-Many companies have successfully produced films under self-imposed limits of a 12 hour shooting day.
-When a 12 hour day is impractical, some companies have offered local housing or transportation home in order to promote safety for the cast and crew.
+As a result of that effort, IA Local 600, the International Photographers Guild, The International Alliance of Theatrical and Stage Employees (IATSE), the Directors Guild of America (DGA), and the Screen Actors Guild (SAG) have joined together to promote BRENT’S RULE, which would limit the hours worked on motion picture sets.
+Many companies have successfully produced films under self-imposed limits of a 12-hour shooting day.
+When a 12-hour day is impractical, some companies have offered local housing or transportation home in order to promote safety for the cast and crew.

 Table of Contents